cacao-org/cacao/src/AOloopControl/doc/cacao_Control_Setup_Overview.md

 ./aolconfscripts/aollog -ie MISC NULL
 ~~~

-The corresponding log can be viewed by:
+The corresponding log can be viewed on the local machine :

 ~~~
-tail -f logdit/<UTDATE>/logging/MISC.log
+tail -f logdir/<UTDATE>/logging/MISC.log
 ~~~

+In the remote machine, entries are logged in the `comments` log.